 Many folks wonder where they can get a natural burial.
 There are hundreds, if not thousands, of cemeteries in North America that currently offer vault-free burial options.
 We don't know who they are yet, because they're just learning about the natural burial movement, and they're slowly raising their hands and saying "We do that, too!"

-Many of them, like the historic pioneer Fern Prarie Cemetery in Camas, Washington or the Eugene Masonic Cemetery, have offered vault-free burial or tended their grounds in a natural fashion for decades, or even centuries.
+Many of them, like the historic pioneer Fern Prarie Cemetery in Camas, Washington or one of the cemeteries we now own (Oak Hill Cemetery in Eugene; Rest Lawn Memorial Park in Junction City), have offered vault-free burial or tended their grounds in a natural fashion for decades, or even centuries.
 Others offer a full return to the earth for Muslims and other religions that maintain their traditions to this day - ask around; you might be surprised.

 Cities around the country are changing how they manage landscapes, lowering their pesticide use and enhancing greenspace.
 Cemeteries are naturals!
-If you want to work on finding a cemetery near where you live that will offer a natural burial before you actually need one, the condensation of Be a Tree has a few suggestions about how to get something started in your neighborhood.
+If you want to work on finding a cemetery near where you live that will offer a natural burial before you actually need one, the (way in need of an update) "condensation" of Be a Tree has a few suggestions about how to get something started in your neighborhood.
 Don't hesitate to call a funeral director or two and see what they know about the cemeteries nearby.

 Growing Options in North America